jacobISU/HarvardCS50/README.md

   **Folder Contents: images(courtyard.bmp, stadium.bmp, tower.bmp, yard.bmp), bmp.h, filter.c, helper.c, helpers.h**
   **To build with VSCode, Powershell, and gcc: gcc -o filter filter.c helpers.c -lm**
   - This program takes a .BMP image and manipulates the pixels to make a new image with grayscale(-g), reflection(-r), blur(-b), and edge detection(-e).
-  - In command line, run the program with ./filter flag image output. (e.g. ./filter -g images/yard.bmp out.bmp)
+  - In command line, run the program with ./filter flag image output. (e.g. "./filter -g images/yard.bmp out.bmp")
   - Based on flag, manipulates pixels accordingly.
     - Greyscale - averages the RGB values then redistributes them to the same pixel.
     - Reflection - Swaps the first and last pixel until the image is swapped.